 This however, was at the expense of our library.
 An eleven-floor building had been constructed, with the library occupying the bottom five floors.
 The top six floors were occupied (temporarily) by arts departments and the faculties of law and commerce.
 It was envisaged that by 1980 these departments could move into their own new buildings to allow the library to expand.
 The construction of these buildings has been slow.
 The arts departments have been housed elsewhere and the school of law has been in its new building for a year.
 It is hoped that commerce will be housed in their new building in 1996.

-The 114-year-old Okeover House was the first building occupied on the new campus, investigating the amount of additional accommodation that will be needed.
+The 114-year-old Okeover House was the first building occupied on the new campus.